mrisher/smtp-sts/spec.md

 In order to resist attackers inserting a fraudulent policy, SMTP STS policies are designed to be long-lived, with an expiry typically greater than two weeks.
-Policy validity is controlled by two separate expiration times: the lifetime indicated in the policy ("e=") and the TTL on the DNS record itself.
+Policy validity is controlled by two separate expiration times: the lifetime indicated in the policy ("max-age=") and the TTL on the DNS record itself.
 The policy expiration will ordinarily be longer than that of the DNS TTL, and senders SHOULD cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.